 A total of three courts in Ontario, Canada, issue child and spousal support orders, namely:

-So, even if you are going through a separation from your partner, please ensure your children don’t get the brunt of it.
-When getting a spousal support order, have law consultancy from a professional family attorney to ensure that the children’s rights will be protected.
+So, even if you are going through a separation from your partner, here is some advice to ensure your children donโt get the brunt of it.
+When getting a spousal support order, consult a professional family attorney to protect the childrenโs rights.

-Make sure you’re doing everything possible to give your child the life they deserve, despite all your personal problems.
+Lastly, ensure youโre doing everything possible to give your child the life they deserve despite all your situations.